Schefflera-Arboricola/Grocery-Store-Site/README.md

 3. OrdersItems has all the items ordered by all the customers.
 4. Once the order is placed a new entry is created in the OrderDetails table, and the items in the Cart table(for that customer) are transferred to the OrdersItems table and the quantities in the Products table are also decreased using the API.
+5. If payment fails, the order is automatically placed with Cash-on-delivery as the mode of payment.
 <br>

 <h2>Features :</h2>